 This program is designed to prepare graduates to work as professional assistants under the supervision of attorneys, with training in civil procedure, legal research and writing, drafting of documents, interviewing techniques, litigation support, computer use in the law, and law office systems management.
 Students acquire additional knowledge of various substantive and procedural areas of law including, among others, contract law, real property transactions, business organizations, family law, bankruptcy or probate practice.
-Upon satisfactory completion of the course requirements, including a grade of "C" or better in all Paralegal courses, graduates are eligible to apply for the examination given by the National Association of Legal Assistants, Inc. to be Certified Legal Assistants (CLA).
+Upon satisfactory completion of the course requirements, including a grade of "C" or better in all Paralegal courses, graduates are eligible to apply for the examination given by the National Association of Legal Assistants, Inc. to be Certified Legal Assistants (CLA) or the National Association of Legal Professionals to earn the Professional Paralegal (PP) credential.
 Tulsa Community College is a member of the American Association for Paralegal Education.

 Degree Awarded: Associate in Applied Science

 For More Information Contact: